Team-Based Pay in your Salon/Spa: What It Is-Why It Works

 KEY: Rather than the automatic payroll increases on commission, pay raises and new hires are planned and budgeted.

-Building and living a Cash-Flow Plan and financial oversight is are part of the Team-Based Business Model.
+Building and living a Cash-Flow Plan and financial oversight is part of the Team-Based Business Model.
 On Team-Based Pay, profit and cash reserves are planned outcomes.

 3. Operational Systems